F-4Dev/tofi/doc/tofi.5.md

 > Default: true

 ## MODULES

-**module-math**=true|false
+Modules provide additional functionallity to tofi.
+All a module does is append another suggestion to the displayed list.
+Each module has a unique Prefix, you can execute an module by - as normal - pressing enter while the suggestion is selected. **Please be aware that modules execute commands using your input as arguments.
+This could be dangerous since commands can be escaped by `&&` and alikes.
+Act carefull and know the risks.**

+**module-math**=*true\|false*
 > Calculate Math equations inside the Input field.
-The Calculation result will appear inside the result-suggestions, when Selecting this result it will be copied to clipboard and a notification will be sent
+The Result will be shown inside the suggestions.
+When executing this module the result will be copied to clipboard and a notification is send.
+This module has the preifx: `=`.
+>
+> Default: true

+**module-search**=*true\|false*
+> Will forward what you've written in the Input Field to an browser in form of a search query.
+This module has the prefix `?`.
+>
+> Default: false

+**module-search-engine**=*string*
+> You can customize the searchengine by chaning the base URL (without https:// !).
+The module will append the query (`?q=TEXT`) to the url ending, thus every searchenging using this format is supported!
+>
+> Default: "google.com/search"

+**module-search-browser**=*string*
+> The browser used to search can naturally also be changed, this is the command with which will open the browser (not the browser displayname!).
+>
+> Default: "firefox"

 ## COLORS